ubports/libusermetrics/doc/mainpage.md

  - \ref UserMetricsInput "Libusermetrics Input API Documentation"

 For simple metrics which only want to increment a counter, see the following examples:

+ - \subpage MetricManagerIncrementToday.cpp "MetricManagerIncrementToday.cpp: A simple Qt-based metric"
+ - \subpage MetricManagerIncrementTodayCAPI.c "MetricManagerIncrementTodayCAPI.c: A simple C-based metric"

+For simple metrics which only want to update today's value, but cannot simply increment it, see the following examples:

- - \subpage MetricManagerToday.cpp "MetricManagerToday.cpp: A simple Qt-based metric"
+ - \subpage MetricManagerUpdateToday.cpp "MetricManagerUpdateToday.cpp: A simple Qt-based metric"
- - \subpage MetricManagerTodayCAPI.c "MetricManagerTodayCAPI.c: A simple C-based metric"
+ - \subpage MetricManagerUpdateTodayCAPI.c "MetricManagerUpdateTodayCAPI.c: A simple C-based metric"

 For more sophisticated metrics, which wish to update the history of the metric, for example if the user has been offline for a week.
 Please see the following examples:

- - \subpage MetricManagerToday.cpp "MetricManagerAdvanced.cpp: A Qt-based metric"
+ - \subpage MetricManagerAdvanced.cpp "MetricManagerAdvanced.cpp: A Qt-based metric"
- - \subpage MetricManagerTodayCAPI.c "MetricManagerAdvancedCAPI.c: A C-based metric"
+ - \subpage MetricManagerAdvancedCAPI.c "MetricManagerAdvancedCAPI.c: A C-based metric"

 Writing a presentation application
 ----------------------------------